California Psalms

 3 At the mouth of each river issued a source in summit snows,

-in oceanic storms, in vineyards hidden by mountains from wind,
+in ocean storms, in vineyards hidden by mountains from wind,

-in the thick blackening of a cold dour rock-face shadow.
+in the viscous black of a cold dour rockface shadow.

 4 I see letters on lightning-slain giants,